-This command shows the current inhibit mode of the timing signal outputs (if any) prior to initial system lock to the GPS receiver.
+This command shows the current inhibit mode of the timing signal outputs prior to initial system lock to the GPS receiver.
 If it is set to ON, then all timing signals will be inhibited (not present) until the system is locked to the timing receiver.
-If it is set to OFF, then the timing signals will be present at all times.
+If it is set to OFF, then the timing signals will be present on the rear panel at all times.

-Command: inhibitoutputsmode

-RTM3205 reply: OFF
+Command: inhibitoutputsmode TychoII reply: OFF